Health Warning Lifted For Lake Ohakuri

-The health warning last December for Lake Ohakuri has now been lifted by the local Medical Officer of Health.
+The health warning issued in November for Lake Ohakuri has now been lifted by the local Medical Officer of Health.

-Results of water testing by Waikato Regional Council confirm that the algal blooms have subsided in the lakes.
+Results of water testing by Waikato Regional Council confirm that the algal bloom has subsided in the lake.

 Up-to-date information on health warnings for the Bay of Plenty and Lakes districts is available through these channels:

 - Facebook: www.facebook.com/toiteora